-- (II) The owner or operator of the CEMS shall submit a standby CEMS plan to the Executive Officer for review prior to using the standby CEMS. - (III) The Executive Officer's acceptance of standby CEMS data shall be contingent on its approval of the standby CEMS plan. - (IV) The use of standby CEMS shall be limited to a total of 6 months for any unit(s) within a calendar year - (V) The owner or operator of the CEMS shall notify the Executive Officer within 24 hours if the standby CEMS is to be used in place of the permanently installed CEMS. - (VI) During the first 30 days of standby CEMS use, the permit holder or operator shall conduct a Certified Gas Audit (CGA) of the standby CEMS. - (VII) The owner or operator of the CEMS shall notify the Executive Officer within the 30-day period if the standby CEMS shall be used longer than 30 days. - (VIII) After the first 30 days of using the standby CEMS, the owner or operator of the CEMS shall conduct at least one relative accuracy test audit of the standby CEMS and the relative accuracy test audit shall be conducted within 90 days of the initial use of the standby CEMS. - (IX) All tests shall be performed by testing firms/laboratories who have received approval from the South Coast AQMD through its Laboratory Approval Program. - (iii) An alternative data acquisition method with the Executive Officer's approval provided that: - (I) The method is deemed equivalent to a South Coast AQMD certified CEMS on relative accuracy, reliability, reproducibility, and data handling; and
+- (A) South Coast AQMD Method 100.1 in conjunction with South Coast AQMD Methods 1.1, 2.1, 3.1, and 4.1, or South Coast AQMD Method 100.1 in conjunction with South Coast AQMD Method 3.1 and EPA Method 19. - (B) A standby CEMS (such as in a mobile van or other configuration), if: - (i) The standby CEMS has been certified by the South Coast AQMD as being equivalent to the corresponding permanently installed CEMS on relative accuracy, reliability, reproducibility, and data handling based upon the approval of a submitted standby CEMS plan; - (ii) The use of the certified standby CEMS does not exceed a total of 6 months for any unit(s) within a calendar year; - (iii) The owner or operator of the CEMS has notified the Executive Officer within 24 hours of the replacement use of the certified standby CEMS; - (iv) During the first 30 days of the use of the certified standby CEMS, the owner or operator has conducted a Cylinder Gas Audit (CGA) of the standby CEMS; - (v) The owner or operator of the CEMS shall notify the Executive Officer within the 30-day period if the standby CEMS shall be used longer than 30 days; and - (vi) After the first 30 days of using the standby CEMS, the owner or operator of the CEMS shall conduct at least one relative accuracy test audit of the standby CEMS and the relative accuracy test audit shall be conducted within 90 days of the initial use of the standby CEMS.
+This test shall be performed by testing firms/laboratories who have received approval from the South Coast AQMD through its Laboratory Approval Program. - (C) An alternative data acquisition method approved by the Executive Officer as equivalent to a South Coast AQMD certified CEMS on relative accuracy, reliability, reproducibility, and data handling.